cloudmesh-community/book/chapters/in/os/ubuntu-usb-osx.md

 The launch *Startup Manager* will be started showing a list of bootable devices connected to the machine.
 Your USB stick should appear as gold/yellow and labelled *EFI Boot*.
-Use your curser keys to move to the most right EFI boot device in that list (likely the USB stick) and press ENTER.
+Use your courser keys to move to the most right EFI boot device in that list (likely the USB stick) and press ENTER.
 YOu can also use the mouse.